JunyuShi02/JunyuShi02.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+I am currently a second-year Ph.D. student in the Robotics and Autonomous Systems Thrust at The Hong Kong University of Science and Technology (Guangzhou), supervised by Prof. [Qiang Nie](https://scholar.google.com/citations?user=q-Qqa20AAAAJ&hl=en).
+Prior to this, I received my Bachelor's degree from the AI Special Class at Shenzhen University, under the supervision of Prof. [Wenming Cao](https://scholar.google.com/citations?user=uPxjSDIAAAAJ&hl=zh-CN).

 My research currently centers on tasks related to human motion, specifically motion generation, prediction and understanding.
 In the next phase of my work, I aim to leverage large-scale human motion data to learn robotic motion priors for general-purpose control.
 Please feel free to email me at jshi890@connect.hkust-gz.edu.cn.
 Welcome to discuss and cooperate.